-Once Scouts learn basic home repair skills and apply them to their own environment, they will have a lifetime resource: the ability to learn new skills.
+Once a Scout learns basic home repair skills and applies them to his own environment, he will have a lifetime resource: his ability to learn new skills

 Home repair, however, can be intimidating at first, especially if the Scout lacks a role model for such activities.
 If possible, provide one-on-one or group activities that will get the Scout off to a good start.